watchexec/watchexec/crates/lib/README.md

 - **[Command Group](https://docs.rs/command-group)** augments the std and tokio `Command` with support for process groups, portable between Unix and Windows.

+- **[Event types](https://docs.rs/watchexec-events)** contains the event types used by Watchexec, including the JSON format used for passing event data to child processes.

+- **[Signal types](https://docs.rs/watchexec-signals)** contains the signal types used by Watchexec.

 - **[Ignore files](https://docs.rs/ignore-files)** finds, parses, and interprets ignore files.